 Many parents find that a standard possession schedule does not work for them for several reasons.
 Because of this, many develop a custom possession schedule that is tailored to fit their needs.
 Typically, parents will choose to have a week-on/week-off visitation schedule where each parent alternates possession every week.

 Possession schedules come in all shapes and sizes, so it really depends on which schedule works for you and for your child(ren).

-Need help with your child visitation schedule?
-Call Simple Texas Divorce at (940) 236-0972.
+Need help with your custom or standard visitation schedule in Texas?
+Call Simple Texas Divorce at (940) 236-0972 today!